-If when you go to flip the easy pumpkin pancakes, there is any resistance or it looks like it's folding like an accordion your spatula- it's not ready to be flipped.
+When you flip the easy pumpkin pancakes, there is any resistance, or it looks like it's folding like an accordion with your spatula- it's not ready to be flipped.
 A ready pancake will be nonstick to the pan and lift away with ease.

-Never squish the pancake down once flipped either.
-I know this can be tempting, but allowing the leavening agents and heat to do it's job is crucial in getting a fluffy pancake that doesn't taste too gummy.
+Never squish the pancake down once flipped, either.
+I know this can be tempting, but allowing the leavening agents and heat to do their job is crucial in getting a fluffy pancake that doesn't taste too gummy.

-I think they're a great way to add a little more vegetblaes into the diet and a fn way to switch up the everyday breakfast routine.
+I think they're a great way to add a little more vegetables into the diet and a fun way to switch up the everyday breakfast routine.